Bill Wood

 Directed by Tso Nam Lee

-Starring Ji-Lung Chang
+Starring Chang Ji-Lung, Chang Yi

 Synopsis: Wong Tao is the soon-to-be-leader of the Invincible Sticks Clan, but the Air Splitting Pole Fighter opposes his quest for control of the group.